1944 Quarter Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 The 1944 Washington quarter was produced at all three operating US Mint facilities during World War II, creating three distinct varieties identifiable by their mint marks.

-The Philadelphia mint, following traditional protocol, produced coins without mint marks, while Denver and San Francisco issues feature small “D” and “S” mint marks respectively, located on the reverse between the eagle’s tail feathers and “QUARTER DOLLAR” inscription.
+The Philadelphia Mint, following traditional protocol, produced coins without mint marks, while Denver and San Francisco issues feature small “D” and “S” mint marks respectively, located on the reverse between the eagle’s tail feathers and “QUARTER DOLLAR” inscription.
+It is also worth noting that no proof versions of the 1944 quarter exist — the US Mint suspended the proof coin program entirely from 1943 through 1949 due to wartime demands, so every authentic 1944 quarter you encounter is a business-strike circulation coin.

-Despite different production quantities – Philadelphia’s record 104.9 million, Denver’s 14.6 million, and San Francisco’s 12.6 million – all three varieties maintain similar collectible values due to their substantial mintages and comparable survival rates of approximately 10%.
+Despite different production quantities — Philadelphia’s record 104.9 million, Denver’s 14.6 million, and San Francisco’s 12.6 million — all three varieties maintain similar collectible values in circulated grades due to their substantial mintages and comparable survival rates of approximately 10%.

 1944 No Mint Mark Quarter Value

-The 1944 No Mint Mark quarter from Philadelphia holds the distinction of being the most abundantly produced Washington quarter of its era, with a staggering 104.9 million coins struck – a production record that wouldn’t be surpassed until 1964.
+The 1944 No Mint Mark quarter from Philadelphia holds the distinction of being the most abundantly produced Washington quarter of its era, with a staggering 104.9 million coins struck — a production record that PCGS confirms was not surpassed in the pre-1962 Washington quarter series.

 1944 No Mint Mark Quarter Price/Grade Chart